jackylimel/Dashboard/README.md

 The data is provided by Firebase and is generated using `index.js`.
 23 lectures and 23 * 4 = 92 buses have been feeded into the Firebase database, so that unless you run the app at the midnight, you will always see some lectures and buses in the app.

 To simplify the date parsing logic, I'm just using a simple format of "hh:mm" for the bus time, lecture start time, and lecture end time.
+So only the lectures & buses within the current day will be shown, also there is no UTC & timezone calculation involved.

+Please note that there is no data validation, I just assume everything stored in the database are in expected format.

 ### Domain